swade1987/google-developer-group-demo/README.md

 A list of prerequisities for Mac can be found [here](docs/1-mac-prerequisities.md)

 A list of prerequisities for Windows can be found [here](docs/2-windows-prerequisities.md)

+## Cluster creation

+A list of steps to build and provision the Kubernetes cluster can be found [here](docs/3-build-cluster.md)